2014 Nigeria Immigration Service recruitment tragedy: Samuel Ogbemudia Stadium, Benin (4 fatalities, 50 injured)

 At the Samuel Ogbemudia Stadium, applicants began gathering as early as 6:00 AM, and NIS officials lost control of the crowd of 28,000 by 10:00 AM.
 Soldiers began firing their rifles in the air, causing a panic in which four applicants were killed and 50 injured.
 Thirty of the injured received treatment at local hospitals and clinics.
 One witness described the four who died as three pregnant women and a nursing mother.
 Applicant screening began at 2:15 PM, but the event was soon called off.

 Women Day Secondary School, Minna (3 fatalities, 4 critically injured)

 Three applicants were killed and four were left in critical condition following the NIS recruitment event in Minna.
 The venue at the Women Day Secondary School had a capacity of 11,000.
 It was filled to capacity as early as 7:00 AM.
-A line formed outside the venue hat was two kilometers long.
+A line formed outside the venue that was two kilometers long.
 When NIS officials sensed they were losing control over the crowd, they used tear gas, which caused a panic, leading to the trampling deaths of three applicants and critical injuries to four others.